Cost Sharing @ MTDA

 Upon enrollment, the Site Facilitator will be asked to confirm they have the authorization to complete the enrollment process.

-For Fall 2024, courses begin January 22nd.
-Students may be dropped from enrollment until the drop deadline, February 12th without the district being charged a cost-sharing fee.
-After the drop deadline has passed (September 24th) all enrollments by the district will be invoiced a cost-sharing fee of $123 per course enrollment.
+For Spring 2025, courses begin January 21st.
+Students may be dropped from enrollment until the drop deadline, February 11th, without the district being charged a cost-sharing fee.
+After the drop deadline has passed (February 12th) all enrollments by the district will be invoiced a cost-sharing fee of $123 per course enrollment.
 Invoices will be emailed to the superintendent, principal, and district clerk on record.
 Invoices will include a detailed report of the students enrolled, PO number(s), and the enrolling Site Facilitator.

 If a school decides to request a drop after the drop period, MTDA will honor the request and report a W/F back to the district.
-MTDA does not issue refunds for drops initiated after the drop deadline (Fall 2024 – February 24th).
+MTDA does not issue refunds for drops initiated after the drop deadline (Spring 2025 – February 11th).

 FlexCAP: